caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 5.11 Conclusion: Securing the Future of AI

-The LLMSecForge roadmap establishes a comprehensive vision for the evolution of AI security—from today's emerging methodologies to tomorrow's integrated, adaptive security ecosystem.
-By providing structured frameworks for security assessment, enterprise integration, ecosystem development, and future-oriented research, LLMSecForge aims to enable the development of AI systems that are secure by design, continuously verified, and resilient against evolving threats.
+The AISecForge roadmap establishes a comprehensive vision for the evolution of AI security—from today's emerging methodologies to tomorrow's integrated, adaptive security ecosystem.
+By providing structured frameworks for security assessment, enterprise integration, ecosystem development, and future-oriented research, AISecForge aims to enable the development of AI systems that are secure by design, continuously verified, and resilient against evolving threats.

 Realizing this vision requires collective effort across the AI community—researchers advancing security methodologies, practitioners implementing robust measures, governance professionals developing effective oversight, and developers creating inherently secure systems.
-Through the LLMSecForge framework, these diverse stakeholders can coordinate their efforts around shared standards, methodologies, and objectives, creating a security foundation that enables responsible AI advancement.
+Through the AISecForge framework, these diverse stakeholders can coordinate their efforts around shared standards, methodologies, and objectives, creating a security foundation that enables responsible AI advancement.

 As we navigate the unprecedented opportunities and challenges of advancing AI capabilities, the security decisions made today will shape the trustworthiness and reliability of AI systems for decades to come.
-The LLMSecForge roadmap provides not just a technical framework, but a strategic vision for ensuring that security evolves in lockstep with capability—creating a future where powerful AI systems can safely deliver on their transformative potential while maintaining human trust and alignment with societal values.
+The AISecForge roadmap provides not just a technical framework, but a strategic vision for ensuring that security evolves in lockstep with capability—creating a future where powerful AI systems can safely deliver on their transformative potential while maintaining human trust and alignment with societal values.

 ## References